Understanding

 • Sensory distortions

-As many as 10 percent of all individuals recovering from an addiction to benzodiazepine will experience protracted symptoms.
+Up to 10% of people recovering from a benzodiazepine addiction will experience protracted symptoms.
 This includes:

 • Anxiety